zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

  “To have your license” – your driver’s license or p ermission – “restricted” means that you can only drive certain places or under cer tain circumstances.
 So, you can’t drive around the city just because you want t o.
 You can only drive from your house to your work, for example.
 That would be one possible restriction on your driving privileges or driving abilities.

 Susan says, “That sounds serious, but what if it’s not your first offense?”
 Susan wants to know what if you have broken the law more than once.
 Jack explains, “Then the penalties get even more serious.
 With you r second offense, you’ll probably do mandatory jail time.”
-A “jail” (jail) i s the same as a prison.
+A “jail” (jail) is the same as a prison.
 “Jail time” means spending time in prison.
 “Mandatory” (mandato ry) means it’s required.
 It’s not voluntary or optional.
 You have to do it.

 How much time will you have to spend in prison?
 Wel l, it depends on the state in which you live.
 In our dialogue, Jack says it can b e anywhere from 96 hours to a year, depending on the circumstances.
 “Your driver’ s license will be suspended,” Jack says, “and you’ll be placed on probation for s everal years.”
 Your “driver’s license,” as we explained, is your permission to dr ive.
 If your license is “suspended,” you can no longer drive.
 You have to w ait until your period of punishment is over, which could be several years.